Gwinnett County Child Support Attorney

 Every child has the right to be supported by both parents.
 On January 1, 2007, new child support guidelines were implemented in the state of Georgia.
 Previously, child support was based upon a percentage calculated from the non-custodial parent's gross annual income.
 Georgia now utilizes the shared income approach to child support.

-Contact our Gwinnett County child support firm today!
+Contact online or call (770) 285-1673 to speak with our Gwinnett County child support firm today!

 Georgia law requires that a parent pay support on their child’s behalf until the child (among other scenarios) emancipates, turns 18 years of age, or graduates from high school (unless the child is attending high school, in which case child support shall continue until the child reaches age 20).